featurist/trytryagain/readme.md

 [![if at first you don't succeed, try try again](http://img.youtube.com/vi/WwlWgMTCp8w/0.jpg)](http://www.youtube.com/watch?v=WwlWgMTCp8w)

-Retrying assertions is a very reliable strategy for testing applications, whether your testing web or mobile apps, or network applications.
+Retrying assertions is a very reliable strategy for testing applications, whether you're testing in the browser, on mobile, or testing networked applications.
+Anywhere timing is variable.

-    var retry = require('trytrytryagain');
+    var retry = require('trytryagain');

     describe('my application', function () {
       it('has the right title', function () {